neo4j-graphql/neo4j-graphql-js/README.md

 npm test
 ~~~

 Currently we only have simple unit tests verifying generated Cypher as translated from GraphQL queries and schema.
-More complete tests and CI integration coming soon.
+More complete tests coming soon.

 ## Examples